jordantomax/futuri-discovery/_interfaces/instant_request.md

         - Target to iHeartRadio search results for artist name (hidden on non-iHR stations)

   services:
-    - name: Grooveshark
-      img: grooveshark-filters
-      feature: Sorting
-      desc: A simple, but elegant solution to sorting a list

-    - name: Facebook
-      img: facebook-post
-      feature: Meta Actions
-      desc: Listing out meta actions as plain text links reduces visual friction of each post.
-Users know where to find actions, but can easily scan posts.

     - name: Reddit
       img: reddit-post
       feature: Upvote/Downvote